Ai Tong School: History

 Against this backdrop, the school's management decided to move the school to Ang Mo Kio to address the problem of declining enrolment.
 The construction work for a new school building began at Ang Mo Kio Avenue 3 in 1978.
 Classes at the new Ai Tong School campus started in 1980, and the school was officially declared open in 1981.
 The move from its old campus, in addition to the hard work of the principal and staff of the school, helped the school to increase its enrolment from less than 100 before 1981 to 2357 in 1987.
 Following guidelines from the Ministry of Education, English language was taught as the first language and Chinese as the second language from 1984 onwards.

 In 1990, Ai Tong became one of the first primary schools to be granted the status of a Special Assistance Plan school by the Ministry of Education.
 Schools under this plan have a special focus on teaching Chinese values, and they run special programmes related to the learning of Chinese culture and language.

 On 9 July 1992, Ai Tong School moved to 100, Bright Hill Drive, located within Sin Ming estate, to cope with rising enrolment numbers.
 This campus was officially opened on 9 July 1993 by the then-Minister for Foreign Affairs, Wong Kan Seng, who was also the Member of Parliament for Thomson GRC (of which Sin Ming is a part).
 An extension block to the school was later added in 1998 to increase the number of special rooms that the school had.
-The school undergone further refurbishment between November 2002 and 2004 under the Programme for Rebuilding and IMproving Existing schools.
+The school undergone further refurbishment between November 2002 and 2004 under the Programme for Rebuilding and Improving Existing schools.

 On 31 December 2013, Ai Tong School moved to 4300 Ang Mo Kio Avenue 5, Singapore 569869 while renovation works at the previous campus started.
 The new campus was completed in 2015, and Ai Tong School has since moved back to its original location from 2016 onwards.

 Academics

 Ai Tong School's curriculum has a strong Chinese influence, and also offers lessons on the Chinese culture and history.
 It is a designated SAP school, and thus it teaches both the English language and Chinese Language as a first language.
 Ai Tong has consistently produced top scorers at the national Primary School Leaving Examinations, and is widely regarded as a "top school" in Singapore.

-Ai Tong has a winning programme with a school in Suzhou, China, and it conducts student exchanges between the two schools.
+Ai Tong has a twinning programme with a school in Suzhou, China, and it conducts student exchanges between the two schools.
 In addition, students at the Primary 5 level also get the opportunity to attend cultural exchange programmes to other places in China.